StevenMayher/431-2021/classes/class06/README.md

 ## One Last Thing

 During the year, I'll occasionally use this space to share an interesting graphic or interactive tool for understanding or exploring some data.
-Today, we'll take a momen to look at [Bitcoin Uses More Electricity Than Many Countries.
+Today, we'll take a moment to look at [Bitcoin Uses More Electricity Than Many Countries.
 How Is That Possible?](https://www.nytimes.com/interactive/2021/09/03/climate/bitcoin-carbon-footprint-electricity.html) from The New York Times, 2021-09-03.
 The article is by Jon Huang, Claire O’Neill and Hiroko Tabuchi with illustrations by Eliana Rodgers.

 ![](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class06/images/nyt_bitcoin.PNG)